 EX0888 Independent project in Rural Development, G2E, 15.0 CreditsSjälvständigt arbete i Landsbygdsutveckling, G2E

 Education cycleBachelor’s level

-Advanced study in the main fieldFirst cycle, at least 60 credits from first-cycle courses as entry requirements, includes independent project (degree project) for the degree of Bachelor of Science(G2E)
+Advanced study in the main fieldFirst cycle, has at least 60 credits in first-cycle course/s as entry requirements, contains degree project for Bachelor of Arts/Bachelor of Science(G2E)